 So, Should You Boil Irish Sea Moss?
 Conclusion…

-Boiled Irish sea moss shouldn’t be thrown away or be seen as useless.
-Ensure you do not throw away the water after boiling – a lot of the nutrients will seep into the water and you can still drink this water or make tea with it as instructed above.
+If you do choose to boil sea moss, remember that boiled Irish sea moss shouldn’t be seen as useless or devoid of nutrients.
+Ensure you do not throw away the water after boiling too – a lot of the nutrients are still in the water and you can still drink this water or make tea with it as instructed above.

 You can also eat boiled sea moss if you are going to make soup or any other food that cooks them for longer than just boiling.